Abandoned Flugplatz Johannisthal

 Flugplatz Johannisthal was one of Germany’s first commercial airfields when it opened to the public in September 1909.
-It is known to some as the birthplace of heavier-than-air flight in Germany since this is where airplanes were first used.
+It is known to some as the birthplace of heavier-than-air flight in Germany since airplanes were first used there.

 We passed by bike a few times on our way to Adlershof, and we always wondered what it would look like from inside the fences.
 We knew about the abandoned Flugplatz Johannisthal for years, and we even tried to find our way a few years ago.
 Still, we only made it in early January 2021.